Old Country Road

-Old Country Road is a 17.57 mi major east-west thoroughfare through central Nassau County and extending into western Suffolk County on Long Island, New York.
-It serves many of the major shopping centers in central Nassau County including Roosevelt Field Mall.
+Old Country Road is a 17.57 mi major east-west thoroughfare through central Nassau County and extending into western Suffolk County on Long Island, New York, United States.
+It serves many of central Nassau County's major shopping centers, including Roosevelt Field Mall.
 The road also forms part of the border between the towns of Hempstead and North Hempstead.

-In Nassau County, Old Country Road is county-maintained as the unsigned County Route 25 (CR 25) west of Round Swamp Road.
-This road follows the boundary line separating the towns of Hempstead and North Hempstead.
+In Nassau County, Old Country Road is county-maintained as the unsigned County Route 25 (CR 25) west of Round Swamp Road – east of which it is part of the unsigned County Route 110 until reaching the Nassau–Suffolk County line.

+In Suffolk County, Old Country Road is owned and maintained by the Town of Huntington.

 Route description

-Old Country Road begins as the north-south Herricks Road (unsigned CR 8) curves to the east.
-It passes by the Nassau County government buildings in Mineola and northern Garden City around its intersection with Mineola Boulevard/Franklin Avenue (unsigned CR 5A).
+Old Country Road begins as the north-south Herricks Road (unsigned CR 8) curves to the west.
+It passes by the Nassau County government buildings – including the original and current Nassau County courthouses – in Mineola and northern Garden City around its intersection with Mineola Boulevard/Franklin Avenue (unsigned CR 5A).
 It then crosses Glen Cove Road/Clinton Road (unsigned CR 1), passing by a series of major shopping centers in Carle Place and Westbury including Roosevelt Field Mall and The Mall at the Source.
 It passes through Hicksville just south of where the concurrency between NY 106 and NY 107 ends.
-It intersects NY 135 in Plainview and briefly overlaps Round Swamp Road (unsigned CR 110) before continuing into western Suffolk County.
+It intersects NY 135 in Plainview and briefly overlaps Round Swamp Road before continuing into western Suffolk County.

-Old Country Road overlaps Round Swamp Road before crossing the Nassau-Suffolk County Line at the same time as the Long Island Expressway at exit 48.
-The route has a junction with NY 110 in Melville.
-Between Foxhurst Road and CR 35 the Dix Hills Road bridge goes over both Old Country Road and Northern State Parkway in Dix Hills.
-A connecting road between Old Country & Dix Hills Road exists.
+Now in Suffolk County, Old Country Road is concurrent with Round Swamp Road.
+It then underpasses the Long Island Expressway at exit 48, however, the LIE only signs Round Swamp Road.
+The route has a junction with NY 110 in Melville, then intersects New York Avenue.
+Shortly after, it overpasses Northern State Parkway, without an interchange.
+Old Country Road then has a 5-way junction with Wolf Hill Road (exit 41 on NSP) and Pidgeon Hill Road.
+Between Foxhurst Road and CR 35, the Dix Hills Road bridge goes over both Old Country Road and Northern State Parkway in Dix Hills.
+A connecting road between Old Country & Dix Hills Road exists, named Karbe Place.
 The road ends at a junction with NY 25.